Julia Tutwiler College of Education

 - Internship may be enhanced by maximizing the field experiences in the school(s) where the internship will be conducted; therefore, students are encouraged to request placement in a school where they have had prior field

-- Passing score on the Praxis II portion of the Alabama Prospective Teacher Testing Program must be submitted to the Certification Officer prior to the first day of classes of the semester the internship is to be completed.
+- Passing score on the Praxis II portion of the Alabama Educator Certification Testing Program must be submitted to the Certification Officer by the last day of the semester prior to the semester in which the internship is to be completed.

 - Current background clearance on file with the Alabama State Department of Education.